 Japanese Knotweed occurring within or immediately adjacent to the proposed works areas should be treated as specified below according to current best practice.
 All works which may impact on invasive species are to be undertaken in compliance with best practice and national legislation, including best practice management guidelines such as Japanese Knotweed Fallopia japonica Invasive Species Ireland (Kelly et al., 2008a) (Appendix A) and The Management of Noxious Weeds and Non-Native Invasive Plant Species on National Roads (NRA, 2010).
 Chemical control of Japanese Knotweed is considered suitable as there is sufficient time to implement effective measures (due to localised distribution).
 Several different herbicides can be used to eradicate Japanese knotweed, with glyphosate, triclopyr, picloram and 2,4-D amine among the most effective during the growing season, where foliar uptake spreads the herbicide throughout the plant.
+However, where stands occur adjacent to water, Department of Food Agriculture & Marine (DAFM) herbicides approved for use next to water should be used.
 As most of the stands of Japanese Knotweed are growing close to (riparian zone of) the river channels in question, only those herbicides approved for use near water should be utilised, i.e. the less persistent glyphosates or the more broad leaved-plant-selective 2-4D amine).
 Also consideration must be given to constraints imposed by chemicals that are persistent in the soil which may delay the planting of replacement (often native) species.
 It is important not to apply herbicide during wet weather when the real target (i.e. plant) is missed and the nearby watercourse receives the chemical.